ostrodmit/L2Rec/README.md

 Running a script with ``ifReproduce = 1`` will first launch simulations, and then produce plots for the obtained data.
 After that, ``ifReproduce = 0`` can be used to produce the plots without running the simulations again.

-To reproduce the figures from the paper, execute the following commands in **MATLAB**:
+To reproduce the figures from the paper, execute the following commands in MATLAB:
 ```
 >> cd L2Rec/nips16;
 >> exp_spikes(100,100,4,1);       % Experiment with 1D-spikes